danielrosehill/What-Reqs-Scanner/README.md

 ### AI-Powered Analysis

-The tool can analyze your package patterns using AI to suggest optimal environments:
+The tool can analyze your package patterns using AI to suggest environment configurations:

 ```bash
 # Run with AI analysis (interactive prompt if API key is set)